 We’ve put together resources to help you support the well-being of children and young people at this time.

 This can be a difficult and confusing time for children and young people.
-The social distancing guidelines during the coronavirus pandemic mean big changes to our lives.
+The social distancing and government guidelines during the coronavirus pandemic mean big changes to our lives.
 This is especially important for children who may be living in potentially unsafe households.

 Children react differently according to their age, how well they understand the situation, their previous experiences and how they usually cope with stress.
 Reactions may include worrying about their health or the health of their family and friends, fear, avoidance, problems sleeping, or even physical symptoms.